 Plot

-The most important element of mystery writing is the plot.
+While understanding how to write a mystery, remember that the most important element is the plot.
 It is a sequence of events in the novel, usually written in the present tense.

 It must have a proper beginning, a middle section, and an ending.
-Any mystery novel pot must be very clear and not too complex to read.
-Or else, the audience might lose interest in it midway.
+Any mystery or crime novel pot must be very clear and not too complex to read.
+Otherwise, the audience might lose interest in it midway through the film.

 The narrative arc must have enough interesting events to take the story forward while keeping the reader guessing!
 The plot will include the main problem that has to be solved.

 This main narrative will introduce all the people associated with the mystery.
-It needs to be well written with a good flow.
+It needs to be well-written and have a good flow.
 Many writers also scatter the hints throughout the story to make the audience try to solve the mystery themselves.

 Characters

 In every story, there are main characters and supporting casts.
+Write should choose to construct convincing characters for their mystery tales.
 All the players involved have to be interesting enough for the audience to want them to succeed or fail!
 They can be the protagonist or an antagonist.

 Every character should add something important to the narrative.
-The story will not work if there is no character development, and they are just one-dimensional.
+The story will not work if there is no character development with convincing characters, and they are just one-dimensional.
 It is this character development that creates the narrative arc of a mystery or a detective novel.

 However, there may be some people who are irrelevant to the main plot point.
 For instance, a butler or a servant working at the detective’s home might not add much to the narrative.

-A mystery novel needs a strong protagonist.
+A good mystery needs a strong protagonist.
 If you don’t have the main character fleshed out, use Squibler’s AI tools to create an original protagonist based on your blueprints.

 Setting

 It is important to set the mood for a story.
-For instance, in mysteries, it should provide an atmosphere of suspense or panic and make the audience want to read on!
+For instance, mysteries should provide an atmosphere of suspense or panic and make the audience want to read on!
 The narrative’s setting sets the tone for what is to come and what an audience can expect.

 You can consider the setting as a way to hook anybody into the story quickly.
-This will also describe the location of where all the action is taking place.
-However, not all mysteries have a similar setting.
-Some writers offer a setting based on real-life, while others create an unusual setting for the mystery to unfold.
+This will also describe the location where all the actions take place.
+However, not all cozy mysteries have a similar setting.
+Some writers offer a setting based on real life, while others create an unusual setting for the mystery to unfold.

 If the setting is very realistic, the people will connect more with it.
 On the other hand, settings such as a fantasy land or a dystopian future also spark interest.
 However, go easy on the setting and try to keep it realistic.